threefoldfoundation/info_sdk/src/evdc/evdc_k8s.md

 # Docker and Kubernetes
+TO DO geert
+explain in short what is kubernetes cluster and how it relates to TF evdc Compute nodes. show when you upgrade a computer node, it means youre deploying kubernetes cluster. explains the sizes of kubernetes cluster,  add link on how to add compute nodes at the end.

 The IT industry is used to standard tooling for the deployment of their IT workload:
 - Docker is the standard for container